Cliff Bentz: LGBTQ+ rights

 On July 19, 2022, Bentz joined 46 other House Republicans in voting for the Respect for Marriage Act, which would repeal the Defense of Marriage Act and require each state, as well as the federal government, to recognize any marriage performed in another state.
 However, Bentz voted against final passage on December 8, 2022.

+Israel

+Bentz voted to provide Israel with support following 2023 Hamas attack on Israel.

 Electoral history

 Personal life

 Bentz and his wife, Lindsay, a veterinarian, live in Ontario and have two children.
 Bentz has six siblings.
 He was born to Kenneth and Anne Bentz and raised on family ranches in Harney County.
 Bentz's grandfather Paul Stewart moved to Harney County in 1916 and purchased a small ranch, slowly trading ranches until he got the current family ranch.
 Bentz is a devout Roman Catholic and attends Blessed Sacrament Church in Ontario.
 He chaired the St Peter Catholic grade school board for five years.